aristanetworks/openmgmt/docs/telemetry/adapters/ocprometheus/index.md

 You can download FPM from the following github page:

-https://github.com/jordansissel/fpm ( credit to Jordan and all the people who contributed to this project – you’ve made our lives easier!
-Thanks!)
+https://github.com/jordansissel/fpm (credit to Jordan and all who contributed to this project—you’ve made our lives easier, Thank you)

-The following was done on a Devuan VM ( which is basically a lightweight Debian without systemd ) using the following steps:
+The following was done on a Devuan VM (which is basically a lightweight Debian without systemd) using the following steps:

 1\.
 Create a new folder: